akdevelops-creates/AI4ALL-T1D-ML-Wrapper/README.md

 As part of the AI4ALL Responsible AI framework, explicitly acknowledging bias is critical:

 1.  **Evaluation Bias (Population):** The model was trained on a small cohort of 16 individuals in Manchester, UK.
 The training data heavily favors Western diets.
-2.  **Cultural Agnosticism vs. Reality:** While the *approach* (using macronutrients) is culturally agnostic, the *model* may underperform on culturally significant non-Western foods (e.g., high-fiber African or Caribbean dishes) if those specific macro-combinations were absent from the UK training set.
+2.  **Cultural Agnosticism vs. Reality:** While the *approach* (using macronutrients) is culturally agnostic, the *model* may underperform on culturally significant non-Western foods (e.g., high-fiber Caribbean dishes like Jamaican bammy or roti) if those specific macro-combinations were absent from the UK training set.
 3.  **Proof of Concept:** This tool is currently a **Proof of Concept**.
 It is **not** a medical device and should not be used for active treatment decisions without retraining on a larger, more diverse dataset.

 -----